sumpygump/enoch-calendar/README.md

 years (or two Great Years).
 In this article is given a start date of the Enoch
 calendar: the spring of year -4004 (4005 BC).

-According to these weeks, each "day" would be 104 days.
+According to these weeks, each "day" is 104 years.

 Key dates in ten week prophecy